 With ArcGIS Pro, you can create a service definition file (.sd) and use it to publish to an ArcGIS Online or ArcGIS Enterprise portal or a stand-alone ArcGIS Server at a later time.
 A service definition is a portable file that contains all the information needed to publish a web layer or service, such as its properties, capabilities, and service type.
-It can also optionally include the data referenced by your GIS resource.
+It can also optionally include the data referenced by a GIS resource.

 A service definition file is useful in the following or a combination of the following scenarios: